mkezfarias/tech-me/README.md

-  <h3 align="center"> How to add live video chat to your website using Ruby on Rails </h3>
+  <h3> How to add live video chat to your website using Ruby on Rails </h3>

   <p align="center">